bradrobertson/apartment/README.md

 ## Development

-* The Local setup for development assumes that a root user with no password exists for both mysql and postgresl
+* The Local setup for development requires a database.yml file specifying database credentials.
+An example is provided.
 * Rake tasks (see the Rakefile) will help you setup your dbs necessary to run tests
 * Please issue pull requests to the `development` branch.
 All development happens here, master is used for releases
 * Ensure that your code is accompanied with tests.
 No code will be merged without tests